skip to content

 00:15:18 - Anthony Campolo

 And that will be in the show notes for curious listeners as well.
-So what is the.
-How does the Lean Web Club, I guess, differentiate from the content you produced in the past?
+So how does the Lean Web Club, I guess, differentiate from the content you produced in the past?

 00:15:31 - Chris Ferdinandi

 Yeah, so it's a great question.
-It is.
-So part of it is structure, part of it is volume.
+Part of it is structure, part of it is volume.
 I'm not doing a great job explaining this, and I should probably come up with a better sales pitch.

 00:15:44 - Anthony Campolo